First measurements of high frequency cross-spectra from a pair of large Michelson interferometers

 {\bf In situ monitoring of data quality} -- During data-taking operations, the 1 kHz DARM dither is run continuously.
 For each detector, both the DC photocurrent and the 1 kHz signal are monitored from the detector DC channel and the ratio of these measures is a proxy for the instantaneous fringe offset.
 The shot noise level in the 1-2~MHz signal band is also continuously monitored and the ratio of this to the DC photocurrent signal monitors the relative stability of the photoreceiver RF and DC channel responses.
 These and other observables such as the power reflected from the cavity back towards the laser and the power transmitted through the end mirrors serve to monitor the stability of the calibrated sensitivity of the instrument to position disturbances.
 The uncertainty in calibration from both systematic uncertainties and run-to-run variability is less than 10\%.

 Periods with abnormal operating conditions are vetoed prior to accumulation into the averaged spectra.
 To verify the control system lock to a stable fringe offset, the low frequency photocurrent is continuously monitored and periods of lock loss are rejected.
 Periods of enhanced RF noise exceeding shot noise by 20\% are also rejected.
-Fast noise glitches are identified by a threshold veto on the raw time-series photocurrent data.
-During transition periods when the control system lock of the interferometer is lost or is being reacquired, 4 seconds of frames immediately before the lock loss and immediately after a lock reacquisition are vetoed.
+Fast noise glitches are identified by a threshold veto on the raw time-series photocurrent data, preventing ADC clipping.
+During transition periods when the control system lock of the interferometer is lost or is being reacquired, 4 seconds of data immediately before the lock loss and immediately after a lock reacquisition are vetoed.
 During active data-taking, the duty cycle for stable operations is greater than 80\%.

-To monitor the stability of the cross-correlation data acquisition system, LED flashers placed near the output ports of each interferometer produce an in situ correlated amplitude signal at 13~MHz.
-The flasher signal amplitude and phase coherence in each detector is continuously recorded and indicate that the electronically isolated digitizers have high phase stability for frequencies up to 25~MHz.
+To monitor the timing stability of the cross-correlation data acquisition system, separate LED flashers driven from a common source inject a 13MHz timing calibration line to the output photodiodes.
+The LED signal amplitude and phase coherence in each detector is continuously recorded and indicates that the electronically isolated digitizers have high phase stability for frequencies up to 25~MHz.

+{\bf Measured spectra} --- Fig.~\ref{fig:power_spectrum} shows the measured auto- and cross-spectra averaged over 145~hours of data taken in July-August, 2015.
+The auto-spectrum for each individual interferometer is obtained by a weighted average of its two output photodetectors, with weighting given by the instantaneous calibrated DARM sensitivity.
+The many subsequent measurements are also similarly weighted when summed into the average.
+The raw 381 Hz resolution spectra are frequency-averaged to